-The draft improvement objectives haves been developed with the needs of residents, businesses and other stakeholders in mind.
-It has been informed by the Community Plan, Council's Corporate Plan and Medium Term Recovery Plan.
-Furthermore an 8 week public consultation exercise will be undertaken commencing in February 2022, whereby there will be a direct consultation communication seeking views from a range of stakeholders including those on the Council's Section 75 Consultation List.
+This plan has been developed with the needs of residents, businesses and visitors in mind.
+It has been informed by our Community Plan, Corporate Plan, Medium Term Recovery Plan.
+Furthermore a public consultation process will be undertaken during April/May 2021, whereby there will be a direct consultation communication seeking views from a range of stakeholders including those on the Council's Section 75 Consultation List